androidwiltron/craiggoddenpayne.github.io/_posts/2018-12-12-graph-apollo-express-plugging-in-authentication.md

 ```

-Then I also need to setup the schema, so that I can resolve the data.
+Then I need to setup the schema, so that I can resolve the data.
 As you can see, I pass `context.req.cookies.SESSIONID` to my AuthenticationSessionService, which will resolve the UserId of the authenticated session.

 ```
 import { graphql } from 'graphql-compose';